radian-software/blackout/README.md

     (blackout 'foo-mode " Foo")
     (blackout 'bar-mode " Bar")

+## Advanced notes

+Some minor modes have a variable name that is different from the mode name.
+For example, the variable name for `auto-fill-mode` is actually `auto-fill-function`.
+In this case, you should provide the variable name rather than the mode name.
+However, since this is unintuitive, Blackout tries to automatically fix it for you using the information in the user option `blackout-minor-mode-variables`; this is why you can just write `(blackout 'auto-fill-mode)` and it works.

 ## Comparison

 There are at least three other popular packages similar to Blackout: